-From 1959 to 2021, TILF has awarded over 21,000 scholarships valued at over \$34 million.
-Amounts of scholarships range from \$500 for one year to \$20,000 over four years.
+From 1959 to 2023, TILF has awarded more than 22,000 scholarships valued at over \$38 million.
+Amounts of scholarships range from \$500 for one year to \$24,000 over four years.
 Some scholarships have special requirements or restrictions such as requiring a student to select certain majors, attend specific colleges or universities, or compete in specific contests.
 Details of all scholarships and their requirements are listed at the TILF website.